ashlux/cucumberjs-step-usages/README.md

 This small node module helps you find:

 1. Steps that are defined but not utilized
-1. How many times a step is utilized
+1. How many times a step is utilized (planned)

 ## Installation